 The film follows Whale’s relationship with Boone—strictly non-sexual, though Whale is clearly attracted—and in so doing charts his mental disintegration due to a stroke (the stroke is factual).
 As the film progresses, Whale finds the past—his impoverished working-class background (which he’d lied about for years), his World War I experiences and the guilt of having survived the war, and his Hollywood days—flooding into his brain.
+He finds himself — quite unintentionally — telling Boone all about his lower-class past, of being taken out of school to work in a factory by parents (“They meant no harm.
+They were like a family of farmers who’d been given a giraffe and don’t know what to do with the creature except harness him to the plow”).
 The stroke has made it impossible to sort them out and his grasp on reality is slipping.
 This, the story, postulates led to the suicide.

 Gods and Monsters is a remarkable film on many levels.
 It feels authentic even when you know it isn’t.
 It’s sympathetic and funny and deeply moving.
 Sometimes it’s darkly humorous and moving at the same time.
 It’s clearly a labor of love from everyone concerned—and from well-wishers if it comes to that, since Joel Coen loaned his collection of Whale paintings to decorate the director’s little studio.
 Though it’s very much writer-director Condon’s film, everybody contributed something.
 In fact, Brendan Fraser was responsible for one of the film’s most touching moments—having Boone strip for Whale after he learns that Whale has lost the motor skills to draw (in the script, it happened before he knew this).
 But then Fraser took the project very seriously, even discussing the meaning of his character with the novel’s author, whom he asked if the name Clayton was meant to suggest the clay from which man was formed.
 For his trouble, what he learned was that Bram merely thought it was a “good redneck name.”
 Oh, well.
 Sometimes a cigar is only a cigar, but in this film it’s usually more.